Thomasmclean993/Bujo/Projects/Hatch Hiring Process/Assessment notes.md

 - I added a participant_key to the conversation table to allow me to check for uniqueness while staying lean for the take home project.
 I wanted to create a join table of conversations and participants.
 Creating a very clear relationship between the two entities.
 -
 - [ ] Write up an architecture.md or docs/decisions.md to help make some of my decisions clear
+- [ ] Put_participant_key:
+	- [ ] I decided to use a canonical key pattern for ease and simplicity.
+By combining the two participants numbers into a single string, this allows the application to confirm uniqueness while keeping the database layer lean.
+For this project, speed has priority but prod project, I would push for a foreign key/join table implementation.
+- [ ]